ejhammond/react-responsive-system/README.md

 Here's where Responsive System comes in.
 We're trying to make it as easy as possible to use this pattern.

-We'll cover the set-up instructions in the next section, but here's a sneak-peak at how easy it will be to add this responsive functionality to an existing component:
+We'll cover the set-up instructions in the next section, but here's a sneak-peek at how easy it will be to add this responsive functionality to an existing component:

 ```jsx
 import { Button } from '@material-ui/core/Button';